 The use of smart contracts can also ensure that the player will be paid out in the event of a win as the execution of the smart contract would automatically return any winnings to the bettor.
 Unlike the legacy casino games from older iGaming platform providers, on-chain games are Provably Fair, meaning the bettor can independently verify their game results without relying on a 3rd party.
 For more definitions on crypto and blockchain terms, visit our Crypto Glossary here.

-Other things that require trust from the bettor include operators incorrectly grading event results (or cancelling the wager post-event), and in extreme cases even refusing to payout winnings due to a lack of funds (i.e. operator did not properly manage risk).
-With legacy sportsbook technology, there is no way for a bettor to avoid these risks.
+Other things that require trust from the bettor include operators incorrectly grading event results (or cancelling the wager post-event), and in extreme cases even refusing to payout winnings due to a lack of funds.
+With old sportsbook technology, there is no way for a bettor to avoid these risks.

-On-chain transactions solve these problems in the same manner they did for casino games.
+On-chain transactions solve these problems in the same way they do for online casino experiences.
 With public receipts that a bet was received and accepted, it is not possible for an operator to claim that a bet was not placed.
 The use of smart contracts not only locks in the terms of the wager (i.e. bettor “x” placed a wager on “y,” not “z”) which prevents disputes over grading, but also ensures that an operator has sufficient liquidity to pay out any potential winnings.
 Lion Gaming’s white label crypto sportsbook solutions give operators the ability to facilitate sports bets on-chain.

 On-chain wagering is the future of iGaming, as it minimizes the need for trust through the elimination of fraudulent behavior between bettors and operators, while simultaneously reducing transaction processing costs.
-Start your transition from legacy software to Lion Gaming Group’s white label crypto casino solutions today by contacting [email protected].
+Start your transition from legacy software to Lion Gaming’s on-chain solutions today by emailing us at [email protected].